couchbase/docs-operator/listAndDescribe.md

 ## Services

-Services are created to facilitate both pod -> pod communication and connections from external clients -> internal cluster.
-The former is established using a headless ClusterIP service, and the latter via NodePort service.
-You can read more about [kubernetes services here](https://kubernetes.io/docs/concepts/services-networking/service/).
-When listing the services the name of the ClusterIP service will be the exact same as the name provided in the CouchbaseCluster spec.
-The NodePort service is also named after the CouchbaseCluster name, exept with a '-ui' suffix.
+Services are created to facilitate both pod to pod communication and connections from external clients to the internal cluster.
+The former is established using a headless ClusterIP service, and the latter via the NodePort service.
+You can read more about the Kubernetes services [here](https://kubernetes.io/docs/concepts/services-networking/service/).
+When listing the services, the name of the ClusterIP service will match the name provided in the CouchbaseCluster spec.
+The NodePort service is also named after the CouchbaseCluster name, except with a '-ui' suffix.

-Services belonging to the operator can be listed as follows:
+Services belonging to the Operator can be listed as follows:

 ```console
 # all services managed by the operator